 How to Make It

 - Design your notepad.
 Canva is an awesome free website for designing (it has clipart too) and then you can download it to your computer.
 Before I knew about that, I created mine in Microsoft Word.
-The teacher notepads work well when the layout is horizontal and you can get two per page (5.5" x 8").
+The teacher notepads work well when the layout is horizontal and you can get two per page (5.5" x 8.5").
 The receipt notepads are created in a vertical layout, again 2 per page.
-The final size is 4" x 11".

 - Print them at a copy center or at home.
 Fifty sheets is a good amount per pad, so you would need 25 copies and cut them in half.